csiz/csiz.github.io/_posts/2019-06-11-mechahand-assemble.md

 First assembly with motors, and it works!

-<video autoplay muted loop width="480"><source src="/assets/images/mechahand-thumbsup.mp4" type="video/mp4"/>Video of hand making a thumbs-up.</video>
+<video width="480"><source src="/assets/images/mechahand-thumbsup.mp4" type="video/mp4"/>Video of hand making a thumbs-up.</video>

 Up next, I need to wire everything to an ESP32 and an Arduino to measure all the joints and control the motors.
-Yes I need both chips to have enough GPIO pins to do everything.
+Yes, I need both chips to have enough GPIO pins to do everything.
 Even then I need a few extra IC like the PCA9685 led driver to control 16 motor speeds using just 2 I2C wires, and L293D H-bridges to control the direction of each motor, with possibly a few shift registers if I still run out of GPIO pins.
 By the way, the ESP32 chip looks amazing with 18 ADC inputs and WiFi and Bluetooth.